GuillaumeDD/gowpy/README.md

 # gowpy

-A very simple framework for exploiting graph-of-words in NLP.
+A very simple library for exploiting graph-of-words in NLP.
 Currently at version **0.1.0** (alpha).

 gowpy leverages graph-of-words representation in order to do: